OpenTSDB/opentsdb.net/docs/source/user_guide/cli/uid.rst

 It is safe to run this command at any time as it will not destroy or overwrite valid data.
 (Unless you modify columns directly in HBase in a manner inconsistent with the meta data formats).
 The utility will split the data table into chunks processed by multiple threads so the more cores in your processor, the faster the command will complete.

 ..
-WARN:: Because the entire ``tsdb`` table is scanned, this command may take a very long time depending on how much data is in your system.
+WARNING:: Because the entire ``tsdb`` table is scanned, this command may take a very long time depending on how much data is in your system.

 Command Format
 --------------